-Karen Fazio is an expert on fear, aggression and medical-related behavior issues.
+Karen Fazio is an expert on fear, aggression, obedience and medical-related behavior issues.

 Here, Karen works with Sienna, a territorial aggressive Doberman who is implicated in several bites to visitors to the owner's property